The 2nd Annual Women in IoT (WiT)

 4:15 – 5:00 pm – Student Poster Session (Break out rooms)

 Delivery: Via Zoom (Registered attendees will be emailed the access information)

-Registration: Go to form (Free, but registration is required to attend)
+Registration: (Free, but registration is required to attend)

 Marbin Pazos-Revilla, University of South Florida